 There were numerous times when I was using Rocket that I saved a lesson for the night, and came back the next day to finish the last 15 minutes or so.
 It wasn’t that big of a deal.

 But if you’re a little OCD and can’t not finish lessons, plus have a tighter schedule, Mondly might be the answer.

 The last advantage in favor of Mondly is that I like how they offer job-specific courses and lessons.
 Personally, I think these are super useful for working professionals who are learning a new language for work purposes.

 As an example, Mondly offers courses directly related to marketing, negotiations, customer service, finance, and healthcare.
 Bottom line, if you’re learning a new language in part to advance your career, then Mondly is a great option.

 Before we jump into the verdict, let’s quickly compare pricing and affordability, as this can be an important topic.

-Rocket Languages, on the other hand, only offers lifetime plans as opposed to monthly and yearly subscriptions.
-In other words, it’s one-time charge for lifetime access.
-These packages range from around $150 to $450, depending on how many levels you want to purchase.
+Rocket Languages, on the other hand, only offers lifetime plans as opposed to monthly subscriptions.
+In other words, it’s one-time charge for access.
+The lifetimepackages range from around $150 to $450, depending on how many levels you want to purchase.